This accessibility statement applies to southtees.nhs.uk.

 Preparation of this accessibility statement

-This website was last tested on 18 January 2022.
+This website is tested annually.
+It was last tested on 18 January 2024.
 The test was carried out by MIXD.

 As our website contains thousands of pages, we selected a sample of pages to test based on average use, volume of traffic, and content type.
 We tested the following pages as they contain our main features used across the site: